ntrrg/usersd/CONTRIBUTING.md

 2. Do any change you need to do and add the respective tests.

-3. (Optional) Run `./mage ci:race` (or `./mage ci:default` if your platform doesn't support the Go's race conditions detector) in the project root folder to verify that everything is working.
+3. (Optional) Run `make ci-race` (or `make ci` if your platform doesn't support the Go's race conditions detector) in the project root folder to verify that everything is working.

 4. Create a [pull request](https://github.com/ntrrg/usersd/compare) to the `master` branch.